Second Reading (Continued)

 My noble friend Lord Faulks and the noble Lords, Lord Thomas of Gresford, Lord Kirkhope of Harrogate and Lord Kennedy, raised detainees’ right to consult their lawyer in private in the context of Schedule 3.
 In exceptional circumstances there may be a need for a more senior police officer to restrict that right by requiring that the consultation take place in the sight and hearing of an officer who has no connection to the detainee’s case, for instance, where there are reasonable grounds to believe that private consultation will result in interference with evidence, gathering of information, injury to another person, alerting others that they are suspected of an indictable offence or hindering the recovery of property obtained by an indictable offence.
 The aim of the restriction is to disrupt and deter a detainee who seeks to use their right to a solicitor to trigger activity that would lead to those consequences.
 It could be achieved by the detainee using their solicitor to pass on instructions to a third party by, for example, intimidating the solicitor or using a coded message of which the solicitor is unaware.
 However, the shadow Security Minister has put forward an alternative proposal for dealing with this issue, and we can explore it further in Committee.

-There were a lot of contributions on Prevent, expressing support or aversion to it, or suggesting review of it.
-In particular the noble Lords, Lord Stunell, Lord Rosser and Lord Ramsbotham, and my noble friend Lady Warsi, called for an independent review.
+There were a lot of contributions on Prevent, expressing support for aversion to it, or suggesting review of it.
+In particular the noble Lords, Lord Stunell, Lord Rosser and Lord Ramsbotham, and my noble friend Lady Warsi called for an independent review.
 Prevent is fundamentally about safeguarding and supporting vulnerable individuals to stop them supporting terrorism or becoming terrorists, regardless of whether that is in support of Islamist, far-right or any other form of terrorism.
 That point was extremely well made by my noble friends Lady Barran and Lord McInnes.
 When considered from this perspective, Prevent is working and we do not accept the need for an independent review.
-It has made a significant impact on stopping people being drawn into terrorism.
+It has had a significant impact on stopping people being drawn into terrorism.
 Indeed, the Commissioner of the Metropolitan Police, Cressida Dick, said recently:

 “There have been hundreds of people who have been turned away from violent extremism by their engagement with Channel and other aspects of Prevent, and that is all positive”.